What are the best low-maintenance succulents for beginner plant owners? These five indoor succulents are easy to grow and great for beginners..

 These chicks can easily be repotted to form new hens and chicks or left to form a beautiful cluster of succulents.

-You can even grow Echeveria outdoors depending on which growing zone you live in.
-If you are unsure which zone that is you can find our here.
+You can even grow Echeveria outdoors, depending on which growing zone you live in.
+You can find it here if you are unsure which zone that is.

 3. Jade Plant (Crassula ovata)

 The jade plant is thought to bring good luck to those who grow it.